satansdeer/satansdeer.github.com/_posts/2018-03-19-gradient-coin-tutorial-part-2.markdown

 });
 ```

-In it's `before` block we initialize our contracts, mint new `GradientToken`, approve it for transfering to auction and then call the `createAuction` method.
-Two `it` blocks check that token ownership was transfered successfully and that auction was created and is stored in `tokenIdToAuction` map respectively.
+In it's `before` block we initialize our contracts, mint new `GradientToken`, approve it for transferring to auction and then call the `createAuction` method.
+Two `it` blocks check that token ownership was transferred successfully and that auction was created and is stored in `tokenIdToAuction` map respectively.

 ### Making Bid